ministryofjustice/security-guidance/docs/multi-factor-authentication-mfa-guide.md

 |7.|SMS-based \(a one-time code sent via SMS\)|
 |8.|Phone-call based \(a phone call providing a one-time code or password\)|

-The [MoJ Password Guide](https://intranet.justice.gov.uk/guidance/security/it-computer-security/passwords/) provides more information on the use of MFA.
+The [MOJ Password Guide](https://intranet.justice.gov.uk/guidance/security/it-computer-security/passwords/) provides more information on the use of MFA.

 ## Contact details